How to exit your business via an MBO

 • An MBO is a favourable way to streamline operations and improve profitability

-• Planning in advance for an MBO means that time can be given to ensure the management team due to take the business over, have all the required skills needed.
+• Planning in advance means that time can be given to ensure the management team, have all the required skills needed.

 • The management team is already known and trusted by the current owner and has the required skill sets to enable the business owner to seamlessly extract themselves from the business

-• Management is likely to have the educational and work experience from within the company to help guide the business to new heights.
+• Management will likely have the educational and work experience from the company to help guide the business to new heights.

 • Through structured finance, there are many options for funding available to complete a management buyout.